Question

 Executed

-Perfect for describing the implementation of plans, strategies, or complex projects where precision and follow-through were critical
+Perfect for describing the implementation of strategies, plans, or complex projects.
+This word implies precision, planning, and successful completion of detailed initiatives.

 Generated